 George Washington was elected our first president because people believed he was a good problem solver.
 Have children imagine they want to be elected President of the United States.
 What would their responsibilities and powers be as president?
 Have the class brainstorm problems to be addressed in the country, record responses on the board, and then have each child copy the list according to his or her personal priorities.
 Then, have students write campaign speeches designed to win voter support based on their proposed solutions to the problems.

 Follow the Leaders

 Discuss with the class why good leaders are important.
 Help them to understand that "following a leader" can mean many things from following specific advice to trying to copy a role model.
-Provide each student with a copy of the reproducible page.
-Have children think of leaders they know in their own lives.
+Have children think of leaders they know in their own lives and write them down.
 The list should include famous figures as well as leaders from their personal lives.
 Remind children that their lists will vary because we each have special people we choose to follow.
 Then have students brainstorm the qualities a good leader needs, such as intelligence, fairness, gentility, dependability, likability, strength, sensitivity, etc. You may need to label the qualities children describe.
 (When thinking of qualities, it may help students to think of special talents and traits their own leaders have in common.)